 A technical argument for quality content

 What defines quality content, and how can its value be quantified?
-Columnist Dave Davies reviews recent studies done on this topic and presents his conclusions.
+Columnist Dave Davies reviews studies done on this topic and presents his conclusions.

 Those who know me know that I’m primarily a technical SEO.
 I like on-site content optimization to be sure, but I like what I can measure — and now that keyword densities are mostly gone, I find it slightly less rewarding during the process (though equally rewarding via the outcome).